Nicky Law (footballer, born 1988): Indy Eleven

 On 30 January 2021, it was announced that Law would join USL Championship side Indy Eleven ahead of their 2021 season.

 Tampa Bay Rowdies

 On 21 July 2022, Law was transferred to USL Championship side Tampa Bay Rowdies in exchange for Juan Tejada.
 Law and the Rowdies mutually agreed to part way on 4 January 2023.

 Huntsville City

 On 18 January 2023, Law joined MLS Next Pro expansion club Huntsville as a player-coach.

+Coaching career

+Tampa Bay Rowdies

+Following a stint as player-coach for Huntsville City, Law returned to the Tampa Bay Rowdies on 27 July 2023 to serve as the club's head coach for the remainder of the 2023 USL Championship season.
+The Rowdies had been without a head coach since Neill Collins left to take the manager position at Barnsley on 6 July 2023.

 International career

 Law represented England at youth international level.

 Personal life

 Law revealed that Stuart McCall is the biggest influence on his career and a massive help.
 His brother Josh Law is also a professional footballer.

 Nicky grew up in the village of Old Tupton in North East Derbyshire, Tupton Hall is situated about four miles from Chesterfield.
 Law also studied at Tupton Primary School and Tupton Hall School, during the latter years of his secondary education he was in the Sheffield United academy alongside fellow professional footballer Lloyd Kerry (now of Harrogate Town FC).